-At the Polygon School, our aim is for all pupils to be numerate, confident mathematicians to support their future economic well-being.
-We want our pupils to be flexible problem solvers and for them to understand the relevance of their maths in real contexts throughout the curriculum and a vast number of careers.
+At the Polygon School, our aim is for all pupils to be numerate, confident mathematicians.
+This will support their future economic well-being.
+We want our pupils to be flexible problem solvers and for them to understand the relevance of their maths in real contexts throughout the curriculum and also different careers.

-We want pupils to enjoy and appreciate the beauty and value of mathematics both man-made and in the natural world as well as the important history of maths.
+We want pupils to develop enjoyment and appreciation of the beauty and value of mathematics both man-made and in the natural world, as well as the important history of maths.
 Similarly, we want them to be able to reflect on real-life data and its implication for society.
 Ultimately our aim is for our pupils to be fluent in communicating their ideas as well as exploring and questioning others.

-In Key Stage 3, pupils follow our in-house scheme of work.
-The work is organised so that pupils can work on a level suited to their ability.
-Pupils have regular numeracy and problem-solving opportunities building upon the work done in junior schools.
+Pupils follow our scheme of work adapted from Pearson Active Learn resources.
+The work is organised so that pupils cover any pre-learning required to access the main content.
+They then complete a mastery task and word problems to consolidate what has been learnt.
+Pupils have regular numeracy and problem-solving opportunities building upon the work done in key stage 2.

-Pupils complete termly tests to see if they have understood the work and to help us to set targets.
-Doddle learn is frequently used and pupils can access this from home with the appropriate username and password.
-Pupils will also investigate mathematically, usually as a class, or as an individual exercise, they will also use investigative skills learnt in mathematics to help complete some PIXL Edge tasks.
-This work is designed to encourage pupils to use logic; observe patterns; discover relationships or rules; describe clearly what they have done and seen, so developing a deeper understanding of mathematics.
+Pupils complete termly tests to assess understanding and inform target setting.
+Learning is supported by the use of Mymaths, which pupils can access at school and home.
+Pupils have opportunities to investigate mathematically, usually as a class.
+This work is designed to encourage pupils to use logic; observe patterns; discover relationships or rules and describe clearly what they have done and seen, so developing a deeper understanding of mathematics.

 • Learn in a safe and secure environment.